deeputg/amm-dex/README.md

-# NetSwap : NetObjex's Decentralized Exchange on Algorand Blockchain
+# NetSwap: NetObjex's Decentralized Exchange on Algorand
 ## Introduction
-NetSwap is an AMM decentralized exchange on Algorand blockchain.
+NetSwap is an Automated MArket Maker (AMM) type decentralized exchange hosted on the Algorand blockchain.
-## Netswap protocol
+## NetSwap protocol
-There are three participants in Netswap - Liquidity providers(LP), Traders(users), Protocol Developers.
+There are three participants in Netswap - Liquidity Providers (or LP), Traders (or users), and Protocol Developers (that's us). \
+-
 The Protocol developers are responsible for maintaining and upgrading the protocol.
-They also manage the creation of new Liquidity pools in the DEX.
+They also manage the creation of new Liquidity pools in the DEX. \
+-
 Liquidity Providers deposit their funds in the Liquidity pools and in return receive a share of the trade fees generated during swapping.
 Since it is a single-sided liquidity protocol, liquidity providers can deposit either one of the pool tokens.
+At any time, they can withdraw their contribution to the pools using their LP tokens. \
+-
-At any time, they can withdraw their contribution to the pools using their LP tokens.
-Traders can swap their token for another token from the liquidity pool.
-Each swap will be charged with a swap fee and a protocol developer fee.
+Traders can swap their tokens for another token from the liquidity pool.
+Each swap will be charged with a swap fee and a developer fee.

-## Pre requisites
+## Pre-requisites
 - python 3
 - pyteal 0.7.0

 ## Instructions
-Please follow the following instructions to deploy and test the DEX application.
+Follow these instructions to deploy and test the DEX application.
 Also, create an environment file to declare values of the env variables.

 ### Deploy contracts
-Compile contracts :
+Running the python code would compile and generate the smart contracts in TEAL.
 ```
 cd contracts
 python3 state_manager0.py